You are listening to the Sean Hannity Radio Show Podcast.

 Isn't that a violation of our Fourth Amendment rights?

-And are we also discussing if intelligence, if the intelligence community is used for political op research and and taking away people's fourth amendment rights, we're talking about criminal actions here.
+And aren't we also discussing if intelligence, if the intelligence community is used for political op research and taking away people's Fourth Amendment rights, we're talking about criminal actions here.

 Very well could be.

-If the motive was not national security, if the reason for looking at this was period interest, political interest, personal payback, you could very well have a lot of people.
+If the motive was not national security, if the reason for looking at this was period interest, political interest, personal payback, you could very well have to.

-Well, then how would they have to show some compelling national security reason to have a four hundred percent increase, wouldn't they?
+Well, then how would they have to show some compelling national security reason to have a 400% increase, wouldn't they?

 Either we have a lot more terrorists in the country or something else is going on.